adavarski/Hetzner-Case-Study/README.md

 #### 3.4.2.(OPTIONAL): HCloud IP Floater + MetalLB + Hetzner Floating IP (k8s FIP controller) + k8s Ingress Controller.

 Note1: NOT RECOMMENDED!, because Hetzner cloud has native load balancer with Kubernetes support.
 Note2: If you don’t want to use the cloud native Hetzner Load Balance service, you can use the software solution MetalLB.
 To achieve a “LoadBalancer” service in an Hetzner Kubernetes cluster use a software solution like as MetalLB.
 Note3: 2 master k8s nodes in different regions/data centers

 <img src="pictures/2-hetzner-k8s-loadbalancer.png" width="600">

 A LoadBalancer is also a requirement to deploy an Ingress Resource implementation like NGINX, which you want to use for your Web traffic.

-Hetzner unfortunately doesn’t provide a LoadBalancer yet (load balancers are unable to be created automatically via the hcloud controller.
-Inside the pod, the hcloud controller has this message: ERROR: logging before flag.Parse: E0923 14:15:19.086458 1 controllermanager.go:240] Failed to start service controller: the cloud provider does not support external load balancers).
-This is why we need to get a bit more creative using the things we have.

 One key aspect is the floating ip, which will represent our public IP address for the LoadBalancer.
 But how can we setup the LoadBalancer?
 This is where MetalLB takes the stage.
 It needs just some public IPs to hand out and implements a LoadBalancer using standard routing mechanisms.
 But Hetzner doesn’t support handing out IPs from outside its reach, it only supports assigning it to one node (floating ip).
 So we will use only that one floating IP from Hetzner for reasonable price.
 That floating IP can only be assigned to one node, but what happens, when that node goes down for whatever reason?
 Yes, all applications on that public IP won’t be available.
 Bummer!
 Thanks to C.Beneke there is hope.
 The hcloud fip controller checks if any node goes down and assignes that floating ip to a running node, thus saving us from down-time!